Financial Aid & Applicant Support

 The Financial Aid team at LALA considers all the demonstrated needs from the financial information shared by the candidates during their application (Financial Form), respecting the regulation on Data Policy, to calculate the scholarships to each candidate.
 The model considers factors such as family income (total and per capita) and the proportion of all admitted students in the season to provide the distribution of scholarships in the most equitable way possible.

 Briefly, lower-income applicants are more likely to receive scholarships, but 90% of the applicants receive a certain amount of financial aid.
-For more details on this topic, check the Financial Aid page.

 As a nonprofit organization that develops the emerging leaders of Latin America, we encourage you to take on our Fundraising Program.
 We also provide webinars and resources to help you figure out how to raise funds to cover the costs of your Camp.